-The main support scheme for electricity from renewable energy sources is a feed-in tariff scheme.
+Since 1 January 2019 the main support scheme for electricity from renewable energy sources generated through new installations ≥ 500 kW is an auction based feed-in premiums scheme, whilst for "local energy installations" < 500 kW subsidies are available.
+Before 1 January 2019 a feed-in tariffs scheme was the main support scheme for new renewable electricity plants.
 For operators of photovoltaics (PV) and onshore wind installations an investment subsidy instrument is available as well.
-Besides, the sale of generated renewable electricity is incentivized by an exemption from excise duty.
+Besides, the sale of produced renewable electricity is incentivized by an exemption from excise duty.
 Also renewable heat production installations are eligible for an investment subsidy instrument.
 For renewable transport fuels a biofuels quota scheme is in place.
-Moreover, producers/suppliers of biofuels and petroleum fuels blended with biofuels benefit from a fiscal incentive.
+Moreover, producers/suppliers of biofuels and petroleum fuels blended with biofuels benefit from a mineral oil tax exemption.